-- 1. This directive applies to the contract of employment or employment relationship between a temporary agency, which is the employer, and the worker, who is posted to a user undertaking to work under its supervision. - 2.
-This directive applies to public and private undertakings engaged in economic activities whether or not they are operating for gain. - 3.
-Member States may, after consulting the social partners, provide that this directive does not apply to employment contracts or relationships concluded under a specific public or publicly supported training, integration or vocational retraining programme.
+1. This Directive applies to workers with a the-contract of employment or employment relationship with between a temporary agency, which is the employer, and the worker, who is are posted to a user undertakings to work temporarily under its their supervision.

+2. This Directive applies to public and private undertakings engaged in economic activities whether or not they are operating for gain, and which are temporary agencies or user undertakings.

+3. Member States may, after consulting the social partners, provide that this Directive does not apply to employment contracts or relationships concluded under a specific public or publicly supported vocational training, integration or retraining programme.